RIDOT Safe Routes to School

 Bob Smith, P.E.

 In an effort to assist municipalities in implementing infrastructure projects for which Safe Routes to School (SRTS) grant money has been awarded, RIDOT has chosen McMahon as one of its consulting firms to provide on-call engineering, planning, and design services for the Rhode Island SRTS program.
 The on-call contract has a value of $1.3 million and a construction value of $3.0 million.
 McMahon has prepared preliminary and final design plans for the design of infrastructure improvements for six schools, including sidewalks, curb ramps, speed bumps, multi-use paths, school zone signage including flashing LED speed limit signs, crosswalks and pavement markings, and traffic calming elements.
 We have also designed several dry swales and sand filters to provide stormwater quality treatment.
-McMahon prepared the RIDEM Freshwater Wetland application for four of the schools.
-In addition, McMahon participated in coordination with individual communities, investigation of cultural resources, and the design of a pedestrian bridge.
+McMahon prepared the RIDEM Freshwater Wetland applications for four of the schools.
+In addition, McMahon participated in coordination with individual communities, investigation of cultural resources, and the design of a fiber reinforced polymer pedestrian bridge.

 Kent Heights Elementary School

 Kent Heights Elementary School, located in East Providence, RI, provided a sidewalk connection for those students that walk to school from the east side of Pawtucket Avenue.
 Small areas of existing bituminous sidewalks were replaced and sidewalk and curb ramps were installed between the sidewalks surrounding the school and the Fuller Creative Learning Center located a few blocks away.
 The sidewalk was designed to maintain the existing street trees located within the project limits while maintaining a continuous ADA-compliant concrete path to the surrounding area.